-- draggable = bool (default: false) - drag\anchors = {} (default: {title=true, frame=false, body=false}) - drag\bound = 'frame' or 'body' (default: 'frame') - on\drag\begin = function() (default: nil) - on\drag\end = function(bool) (default: nil)
+- draggable = bool (default: false) - drag\anchors = {} (default: {title=true, frame=false/true, body=true}) - drag\bound = 'frame' or 'body' (default: 'frame') - on\drag\begin = function() (default: nil) - on\drag\end = function(bool) (default: nil)

-If draggable is set to true, then the above attributes come into play when the panel is dragged around the screen, either with the mouse or the keyboard. drag\anchors sets which parts of the panel can be clicked on with the left mouse button to start dragging. drag\bound configures whether the frame of the panel (if any) can be dragged outside the containing parent's boundary.
+If draggable is set to true, then the above attributes come into play when the panel is dragged around the screen, either with the mouse or the keyboard. drag\anchors sets which parts of the panel can be clicked on with the left mouse button to start dragging.
+The frame is a drag anchor by default only if resizable (below) is false. drag\bound configures whether the frame of the panel (if any) can be dragged outside the containing parent's boundary.
 The body will never be draggable outside of the parent, but you can allow the frame to cross the boundary by setting drag\bound to 'body'.
 The boolean passed to the on\drag\end callback will be true if the drag was "successful" (i.e. not canceled) and false otherwise.
 Dragging can be canceled by right clicking while dragging with the mouse, hitting Esc (while dragging with the mouse or keyboard), or by calling Panel:setKeyboaredDragEnabled(false) (while dragging with the keyboard).